 - Public companies must follow regulatory standards that are mandatory for companies before getting listed on stock exchanges.

-- Public companies are necessarily required to publish and release documents periodically as mandated by various standards.
-Annual and quarterly reports are some such examples
+- Public companies must publish and release documents periodically as mandated by various standards.
+Annual and quarterly reports are some such examples.

-- These companies are also required to undergo regular audits following which public disclosures are made so as to actively engage shareholders.
+- These companies are also required to undergo regular audits, following which public disclosures are made to engage shareholders actively.

 - One of the biggest challenges to publicly traded companies is the agency problem.
 This occurs when the objectives of management (that runs a public company) are not aligned with that of the shareholder.

-Public companies work for maximizing shareholder wealth in turn growing their own business and public trust.
-Such companies should refrain from principal-agent problems (agency problem).
+Public companies work to maximize shareholder wealth, growing their business and public trust.
+Such companies should refrain from principal-agent problems (agency problems).
 If a company incentivizes its senior management, it may run the risk of managers producing false reports of growth and profits.

 This is a guide to Publicly Traded Companies.
-Here we also discuss the introduction to Publicly Traded Companies along with how does it work and characteristics.
+Here we also discuss the introduction to Publicly Traded Companies, how it works, and their characteristics.
 You may also have a look at the following articles to learn more –